nebfield/snpQT/docs/user-guide/workflows.md

 The Variant QC workflow is the second part of the `–-qc` utility of `snpQT`.
 It is good practice to first filter low quality samples in order to reduce the risk of removing a potentially high-risk variant during Variant QC.
 For this reason, the population stratification workflow (if chosen to run by the user), which is essentially a Sample QC step, is designed to run in between Sample QC and Variant QC.
 Below we list the checks which are followed in the Variant QC workflow:

-- **Missing variant call rate check **: Remove poor quality SNPs based on a more strict call rate threshold (`snpqt` default threshold is 0.02).
+- **Missing variant call rate check **: Remove poor quality SNPs based on a more strict call rate threshold.
 This threshold can be changed using the parameter `–-variant_geno`.

-- **Hardy-Weinberg equilibrium (HWE) deviation check**: Remove SNPs that significantly deviate from the Hardy-Weinberg equilibrium (HWE) (`snpqt` default threshold is hwe p-value < 10e-7), indicating a genotyping error, and visualize the distribution of SNPs with extreme deviation.
+- **Hardy-Weinberg equilibrium (HWE) deviation check**: Remove SNPs that significantly deviate from the Hardy-Weinberg equilibrium (HWE), indicating a genotyping error, and visualize the distribution of SNPs with extreme deviation.
 This threshold can be changed using the parameter `–-hwe`.

-- **Minor Allele Frequency (MAF) check**: Remove SNPs with low MAF (`snpqt` default threshold is 0.05) and visualize the MAF distribution.
-This threshold can be changed using the `–-maf` paramater in `snpQT`.
+- **Minor Allele Frequency (MAF) check**: Remove SNPs with low MAF and visualize the MAF distribution.
+This threshold can be modified using the `–-maf` paramater in `snpQT`.
 Rare SNPs (having a very low MAF) are usually considered as false-positives and need to be excluded from further analysis.

-- **Missingness in case/ control status check**: Remove SNPs with a statistically significant association of missingness (low call rate) and case/control status (`snpqt` default threshold is p-value < 10e-7).
-The threshold can be changed using the parameter `–-missingness`.
+- **Missingness in case/ control status check**: Remove SNPs with a statistically significant association of missingness (low call rate) and case/control status.
+The threshold can be modified using the parameter `–-missingness`.

 !!!Warning
 	Missingness in case/ control status check can not be performed in quantitative data.
 If you do not have binary data use the `--linear` parameter to skip this step.

-- **Generate covariates using the first X Principal Components of each sample**: `snpQT` by default uses the first 3 Principal Components (PCs) to account for inner population structure.
-The number of PCs can by changed using the `--pca_covars` parameter which can take as input a number from 1 to 20, with 1 starting from the first Principal Component of the PCA.
+- **Generate covariates using the first X Principal Components of each sample**: The number of Principal Components (PCs) to account for inner population structure can be tailored using the `--pca_covars` parameter which can take as input a number from 1 to 20, with 1 starting from the first Principal Component of the PCA.
 Output from this step is used in the `--gwas` workflow, in order to account for potential inner population structure (it is best used along with `--pop_strat`).

 At the end of Variant QC we provide an .html report containing the following:

-- Before-and-after applying the chosen thesholds plots for all the aforementioned steps
+- Before-and-after applying the chosen thesholds plots for all the aforementioned steps.

-- Three 2D PCA plots (PC1vsPC2, PC1vsPC3 and PC2vsPC3) of the user's data annotated with case/control status
+- Three 2D PCA plots (PC1vsPC2, PC1vsPC3 and PC2vsPC3) of the user's data annotated with case/control status.

 - 3D interactive PCA plot of only the user's data annotated with case/control status.